pharaun13/maleficarum-worker/README.md

 # Change Log
 This is the Maleficarum Worker component implementation.

+## [12.0.0] - 2020-06-05
+### Changed
+- Bump command component to version 4.x

 ## [11.0.0] - 2020-06-04
 ### Added